-There are two tracks connecting Saleccia and Loto beach.
+There are two tracks connecting Saleccia and Loto beach in Corsica.
 A small coastal path, and the broader 4×4 track.
 The latter cuts across the headland and will take you around 45 mins to walk.
 The coastal path is the scenic option – it takes slightly longer at around 1 hour 15, but with time to enjoy the view on the way.

 We chose the coastal path which was an easy walk (even with a 20kg preschooler catching a ride!) through a diverse landscape of tree-topped canopies and grassy plains.
 It winds its way past petite beaches wedged between promontories that resemble mini Calanques.
 Don’t bother packing your hiking shoes for this walk – your flip-flops will suffice!

 Final Tips for Visiting Loto and Saleccia Beach

 You’re going to want to spend the better part of a day exploring Corsica’s best beaches, so pack accordingly.
 Bring sunscreen, a hat, food, water, a good book, towel – and of course, your swimmers!

 There isn’t anywhere to seek shade under a harsh midday sun.
 So if you can, consider also bringing a small sun umbrella (or pop-up tent for smaller explorers).

 There’s no doubt the trip to Saleccia and Loto Beaches was one of the highlights of our time in Corsica.
 My only regret is not going earlier so we could have had more time to relax in the exquisite surroundings!
 Maybe next time…